 As an executive and an entrepreneur, I’ve observed the law of diminishing returns in all aspects of growing a business.
 Add a second engineer and the product doesn’t get built twice as fast.
 Add a second marketing person and the number of leads won’t magically double.
 And this problem was even more acute in sales teams.
 It didn’t matter where I went, what product we were selling or to whom we were pitching.
 I would hire the most accomplished or most driven sales people but it didn’t matter: every time our sales organization would grow, I’d observe a drop in the output per sales rep.

 Intuitively, it makes sense.
 Or at least it did for me at first: as teams and organizations grow, they get more convoluted.
 Things get more complicated.
 More middle management, more intermediaries, more processes, more time spent reporting than selling.
 Hiring, training, managing, coaching, motivating, forecasting – all of these things, essential to the success of any sales organization, become more complex as you add more people to the equation.

 The fact of the matter is, you can hire the most motivated people in the world but if you don’t change the way you work, your sales organization won’t scale.
 It’s as if, when it comes to building sales organizations, there was a law of diminishing returns.

 The law of diminishing returns is a basic law in economics.
 And yet why is it that some succeed where others have failed?

-How is it that certain sales organizations can successfully scale to 100 or 1000 sales professionals, while others experience growing pains as soon as they add another sales rep?
+How is it that certain sales organizations can successfully scale to 100, 500 or 1000 sales professionals, while other organizations experience growing pains as soon as they add another sales rep?

 The Emergence of the Sales Scientist